 And so, it’s critical to have your steel tank examined regularly before you run out of luck and it starts to rust.
 If a rusting system is uncovered early enough, your plumber can repair it before irreversible damage occurs.
 If your tank is more than 10 years old and hasn’t been examined in six to eight months, don’t wait any longer.

-Express Septic Pumping is your local plumbing expert who can fully evaluate your entire system.
+Express Septic & Drain Cleaning is your local plumbing expert who can fully evaluate your entire system.
 We’ll examine its current state and provide a more clear-cut estimate of how long it should last.

 Septic tanks made of concrete have the longest lifespan.
 It’s for this reason that they’re more expensive and, in some cases, difficult to install.
 A well-designed and well-built concrete septic system can last for about 40 to 100 years.